-Pin Name Туре Description BigEndian Input Allows the system to change the processor addressing mode without rewriting the mode ROM.
-VccOK Input Vcc is OK When asserted, this signal indicates to the RM5261 that the 3.3V power supply has been above 3.0V for more than 100 milliseconds and will remain stable.
+Pin Name Туре Description

+BigEndian Input Allows the system to change the processor addressing mode without rewriting the mode ROM.

+VccOK Input Vcc is OK

+When asserted, this signal indicates to the RM5261A that both power supplies has been above the recommended value for more than 100 milliseconds and will remain stable.
 The assertion of VccOK initiates the reading of the boot-time mode control serial stream.

-ColdReset Input Cold reset This signal must be asserted for a power on reset or a cold reset.
+ColdReset Input Cold reset

+This signal must be asserted for a power on reset or a cold reset.
 ColdReset must be de-asserted synchronously with SysClock.

-Reset Input Reset This signal must be asserted for any reset sequence.
+Reset Input Reset

+This signal must be asserted for any reset sequence.
 It may be asserted synchronously or asynchronously for a cold reset, or synchronously to initiate a warm reset.
 Reset must be de-asserted synchronously with SysClock.

-ModeClock Output Boot mode clock Serial boot-mode data clock output at the system clock frequency divided by 256.
-Modeln Input Boot mode data in Serial boot-mode data input.
+ModeClock Output Boot mode clock

+Serial boot-mode data clock output at the system clock frequency divided by 256.

+ModeIn Input Boot mode data in

+Serial boot-mode data input.